ADHD Treatment Options

-What Is Attention Deficit Disorder (ADD/ADHD)?
+Schedule An AppointmentWhat Is Attention Hyperactivity Deficit Disorder (ADHD)?

 These behaviors can cause challenges at school or work and often interfere with relationships and social development.
-According to the CDC, roughly 6-16% of all children ages 3-17 throughout the United States have received an ADD/ADHD diagnosis.
+According to the CDC, roughly 6-16% of all children ages 3-17 throughout the United States have received an ADHD diagnosis.

 ADHD is a neurological condition and requires comprehensive testing from a licensed mental health provider to be diagnosed.
 Consider scheduling an ADHD Evaluation at Mental Health Centers of America.